Study of $B_{c}(1P)^{+}$ states in the $B_{c}^{+} \gamma$ mass spectrum

 \section{$\BcOneP$ production}

 Given the current experimental resolution, the two-peak hypothesis serves as the minimal model that effectively describes the data, and extracting more information from the data alone is challenging.
 Therefore, a theory-constrained model consisting of six peaks is proposed to further explore the properties of the unresolved $\BcOneP$ states.
-The production cross-section of the $\BcOneP$ states relative to the $\Bcp$ ground state, denoted as $R$, is measured in the fiducial region $\pt(\Bcp) < 20 \gevc$ and $2.0 < y(\Bcp) < 4.5$, where $y$ is the rapidity, at the center-of-mass energy of $\sqrt{s}=13\tev$, using data corresponding to an integrated luminosity of $6 \, \invfb$.
+In this framework, the positions of all six peaks are constrained to the theoretical predictions of $M(\BcOneP)-M(\Bcp)$, whereas those arising from decays with an unreconstructed soft photon from the intermediate $\Bcstar$ state are shifted by $\delta M$ accordingly.
+Their resolutions are determined from the linear dependence derived from simulations generated at different $\BcOneP$ masses.
+The production cross section of the $\BcOneP$ states relative to the $\Bcp$ ground state, denoted as $R$, is measured in the fiducial region $\pt(\Bcp) < 20 \gevc$ and $2.0 < y(\Bcp) < 4.5$, where $y$ is the rapidity, at the center-of-mass energy of $\sqrt{s}=13\tev$, using data corresponding to an integrated luminosity of $6 \, \invfb$.
 This subsample is considered to facilitate a direct comparison with theoretical predictions from NRQCD-based calculations~\cite{ Eichten:2019gig, Chang:2005bf, Chang:2015qea, Chang:2003cq, Chang:2005hq, Wang:2012ah, Wu:2013pya} at this center-of-mass energy.
 The relative production rate is measured as

 where $N(\BcOnePToBc)$ and $N(\Bcp)$ are the signals yields determined from fits to the mass spectra.
 The terms $\varepsilon(\Bcp)$ and $\varepsilon(\BcOnePToBc)$ are the corresponding total detection efficiencies for inclusive $\BcToJpsipi$ and $\BcOnePToBc$, respectively, determined using simulation.
 With the six $\BcOneP$ peaks predicted from the theory-constrained model, the detection efficiencies $\varepsilon(\BcOnePToBc)$ are evaluated separately for each corresponding decay process, with or without the intermediate $\Bcstar$ state.